Step-By-Step Guide: Swimming Starts Off Blocks

 Glide phase.

-Once the entire body enters the water, swimmers enter a glide phase.
-The duration of this phase depends on the nature of the event before the swimmer starts leg and arm motion underwater.
+Once their entire bodies enter the water, swimmers enter a glide phase.
+The duration of this phase depends on the nature of the event before the swimmer initiates dolphin kicks or breaststroke pull out.

 reaction time ready position